serut/meteor-coverage/README.md

     [spacejam|meteor] --driver-package practicalmeteor:mocha-console-runner

-If you want to, you can use this syntax, the following two commands are equivalent, but the second one is shorter and thus less typing error-prone

-    spacejam test-packages ./ --driver-package practicalmeteor:mocha-console-runner --coverage "out_lcovonly out_html"
-    spacejam-mocha test-packages ./ --coverage "out_lcovonly out_html"

 ## Setup spacejam

 If you have any trouble, refer to this example of Meteor application [meteor-coverage-app-exemple](https://github.com/serut/meteor-coverage-app-exemple) to see how a test runner can execute yours tests, save coverage and send it to coveralls.
 Or feel free to open an issue.
+For now `serut/spacejam:windows-suppport-rc4` is only a fork but it will be merged someday.

 Add the following dependencies in your `package.json`:

-    meteor npm i --save-dev https://github.com/serut/spacejam/tarball/windows-suppport-rc4
+    meteor npm init # If the package.json file does not exist meteor npm i --save-dev https://github.com/serut/spacejam/tarball/windows-suppport-rc4

 Add what you need to run your app inside your `package.json`: